 Purpose - Employees communicate with users to determine the nature of the problem, to assist them with applications development and to train them in the use of hardware and software.
-Employees communicate with computing personnel when assistance is needed in supporting users.
+Employees communicate with computing personnel when assistance is needed in supporting users and in the applications design process.